 People were sharing it left, right and centre, both friends and strangers.
 Friends would come up to me in person and tell me they read it and liked it.

-Different people would quote different parts, saying how much they loved the piece because it expressed exactly how they felt.
+People would actually quote my story back to me, saying how much they loved the piece because it expressed exactly how they felt.
 Some understood the family aspect.
-Some talked about the loneliness.
+Some resonated with the loneliness.
 But everyone, in some way or other, identified with it.

 What was even more heartwarming were the reactions, some from friends and some from complete strangers.
 This collage of reactions was from Facebook alone.